pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

 Contradictions fascinate me.
 They make us human — yet we also crave resolution.
 We name them in others, but rarely face our own.
 They live quietly inside us, stitched into habit, barely tugging at the seams.
 Left alone, they settle in - some for a life.
-Opposing ideas share one mind, but the tension is rarely enough to make them clash.

-It ised ti be natural thinking evidence could unravel them — that a contradiction was like a knot waiting for reason to untangle it.
+It used to be natural thinking evidence could unravel them — that a contradiction was like a knot waiting for reason to untangle it.

 This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy — not because someone argued her out of it, but because something deeper in her had begun to shift.